-Mixed martial arts fighter, sports commentator, actor, businessperson.
-Born on June 22, 1963, in Lynnwood, Washington.
-Known as “The Natural” and “Captain America,” Randy Couture has become a legend in the world of mixed martial arts fighting.
+Mixed martial arts fighter, sports commentator, actor and businessperson Randy Couture was born on June 22, 1963, in Lynnwood, Washington.
+Known as "The Natural" and "Captain America," Couture has become a legend in the world of mixed martial arts fighting.
 He developed an interest in mixed martial arts at the age of 10 and went on to become a skilled wrestler.
 After graduating from high school, Couture joined the U.S. Army.
 He spent six years in the service.

 An Olympic hopeful, Couture was selected as an alternate for the U.S. Wrestling Team for the 1988, 1992, and 1996 Summer Games.
 He also worked at Oregon State University as an assistant wrestling and strength conditioning coach.
 At the age of 33, Couture began his professional fighting career with the Ultimate Fighting Championship (UFC) in 1997.
 He made his debut in May that was billed as UFC 13, during which he defeated two heavyweight opponents—Tony Halme and Steven Graham.

 At UFC 15, Couture knocked out opponent Vitor "Phenom" Belfort for his third straight win.
 His hot streak continued with a decision win over Maurice Smith for the heavyweight title in December 1997.
 After this victory, Couture ended up losing his next two matches—against Enson Inoue and then Mikhail Illoukhine—by submission.